 Put away the video games and cell phones, and learn how to be present this holiday season.
 If you find yourself absent minded, you’re going to miss out on wonderful memories that could have been shared with loved ones.
 So will everyone else.
 Whether it’s for only an hour, appreciate the time you have with your friends and family.
 For those who can’t spend the holidays with family, you can still interact with long-distance relatives.
 This is where modern technology is helpful.
 Easily connect using digital tools of communication like Skype or FaceTime using a computer, laptop, or tablet.
 No matter how far, make time for your senior loved ones this Christmas.

 For many seniors suffering from memory loss, the holidays can be confusing time.
 Be mindful that they may not remember certain past events or sometimes even names or how they are related.
 Use caution to not make them feel anxious or elevate confusion when they are experiencing a memory lapse.
 If it appears they do not remember, simply share the memory with everyone.
 Chances are they may not be the only one to have forgotten.

 Keep things upbeat and happy for the seniors in your life this holiday season.
 It’s common in older adults to feel distressed about the holidays for a variety of reasons.
 For example, if they are used to cooking the big family meal during the holidays, but are now disabled and cannot.
 We have a solution!
 Find new ways for them to participate.
 Let them help out in the kitchen by peeling the potatoes or snapping the green beans for Christmas dinner.
 There are lots of ways to include them while remaining positive.

-Whatever the season holds for you, Regency Senior Living is honored to celebrate these special times with you and your family.
+Whatever the season holds for you, The Rosewood Senior Living at Fort Oglethorpe is honored to celebrate these special times with you and your family.
 Happy Holidays!